YatingMusic/ddsp-singing-vocoders/README.md

 Official PyTorch implementation of ISMIR2022 paper "SawSing: A DDSP-based Singing Vocoder via Subtractive Sawtooth Waveform Synthesis".

+In this repository:
-A collection of ddsp-based singing voice vocoders.
+1. We present collection of ddsp-based singing voice vocoders.
+2. We demonstrate the design of synthesizers and vocoders in PyTorch.

 ## A. Installation
 ```bash